CrosswaveOmega/LocalRustWebServer/README.md

 # A Local Rust Web Server

-A simple web server meant for accessing a Raspberry Pi on my local network, and then running specific commands on said rpi.
+A simple, low profile web server meant for accessing a Raspberry Pi on a local network, and then running specific commands on said Raspberry Pi.

-It uses a series of json and html files to define and create endpoints.
+It uses a series of json and html files to define and create endpoints and return formatted html on each endpoint.

 ## Basic Overview